[Adapted from the latest Radio Derb, now available exclusively on VDARE.com.]

 , using small Pacific islands for the pens.
 [Aussie immigration architect: Europe ‘just making up excuses’,

 But Europe seems not to have any islands to spare.
 So let's lease them space on Puerto Rico.
 If it's our island, under our sovereignty

 , we may as well do something useful with it.

 There'd be jobs for Puerto Ricans, as guards, cooks and so on in the pens.
 We'd get revenue from the leases.
 Europe would be rid of a problem.
 What's not to like?

 The food and accommodation in the pens could be of a low quality.
 That would be a feature, not a bug.
 After a few years of sleeping on boards and eating yam stew, the illegals would be begging for repatriation.

-John Derbyshire [email him] writes an incredible amount on all sorts of subjects for all kinds of outlets.
+Like I said, there's no negativity here at VDARE.com.
+We're bursting with constructive solutions to the world's problems—bursting!John Derbyshire [email him] writes an incredible amount on all sorts of subjects for all kinds of outlets.
 (This no longer includes National Review, whose editors had some kind of tantrum and fired him. ) He is the author of We Are Doomed: Reclaiming Conservative Pessimism and several other books.
 He's had two books published by VDARE.com: FROM THE DISSIDENT RIGHT (also available in Kindle) and From the Dissident Right II: Essays 2013.
 His writings are archived at JohnDerbyshire.com.